 And so it came, as it had to come: I had miscalculated in the amount of objects to be moved.
 And since all this stuff was supposed to start the journey from Bonn to Berlin with the moving van, that would have gone a hair wrong.

 What happened?
 Sequentially.
-To me fate became especially so-called insidious hiding places like desk drawers or photo cupboard - thus things, which one does not see at first sight and therefore forget.
-Here, too, had accumulated with me a lot of unnecessary ballast and that was my doom.
+I was particularly fatal to so-called insidious hiding places such as desk drawers or photo cupboards - things that you don't see at first glance and therefore forget.
+Here, too, a lot of unnecessary ballast had accumulated with me and that was my doom.

 Too well organized